-Sophie Dyer is a designer, educator, and sometime writer.
-Their work uses participatory and investigative design to explore anticolonial and feminist approaches to weather, climate, and social justice.
+Sophie Dyer is an designer, educator, and sometime writer.
+Their work uses participatory and investigative design to explore anticolonial and feminist approaches to weather, climate, and social justice issues more broadly.

 Make contact